 If your baby is always irritable, cries a lot, or appears unsatisfied after feeding, it could be a sign that the little one did not feed enough.
 Please call your pediatrician if you are concerned.

 A few weeks after birth, most breastfed babies start to have fewer bowel movements.
 At about two months old, your baby may not poo after each feeding and may not even poo every day.
-If you are planning to exclusively breastfeed your baby, doctors often recommend giving vitamin D supplements for the first few days after birth.
+If you plan to breastfeed your baby exclusively, doctors often recommend giving vitamin D supplements for the first few days after birth.

 Formula Feeding: Formula milk takes longer to digest, so formula-fed babies may feed less frequently than breastfed babies.
 Generally, babies drink 3 – 5 oz (120 ml – 150 ml) per feeding during the 2nd month and an additional 1 oz (30 ml) by the end of the 3rd month.